hlef/juliet/docs/basics-howto.md

 ## Building the website

 Build the website using the `juliet build` command.
-It will build the website in `build-area`.
+It will build the website in `build-area` by default.
 Alternatively, you may want to specify a destination using `--build-dst`.

 You can also specify the source directory via `--build-src`.